StephenMCode/Calculator/README.md

 - Includes both the expression and the result
 - Allows scrolling through previous calculations
 - Persists until the application is closed

+### Theme System

+The calculator features a customizable theme system that allows users to change the visual appearance:
+- **Default Theme**: A light theme with soft pastel colors for different button types
+- **Dark Theme**: A dark-mode theme with contrasting colors for comfortable use in low-light environments
+- **Blue Theme**: A blue-tinted theme with a professional appearance

+Each theme customizes:
+- Window background
+- Display background and text
+- Button backgrounds and text colors (with different colors for different button types)
+- History display background and text

+To change themes, simply click the "Theme" button to cycle through available options.

 ## License